Releasing new versions

 Checkout the release stable branch

-git checkout release/x.y-stable
+git checkout release/x.y-stable. -

 Update

-to the new versionx.y.z.rc1
+.decidim-versionto the new versionx.y.z.rc1 -

 Run

-, this will update all references to the new version. -
+bin/rake update_versions, this will update all references to the new version. -

 Run

-, this will update all theGemfile.lock
+bin/rake bundle, this will update all theGemfile.lockfiles -

 Run

-, this will update the JavaScript bundle. -
+bin/rake webpack, this will update the JavaScript bundle. -

 Commit all the changes:

-git add . && git commit -m "Bump to rcXX version" && git push origin release/x.y-stable
+git add . && git commit -m "Bump to rcXX version" && git push origin release/x.y-stable. -

 Tag the release candidate with

-git tag vX.Y.Z.rcN && git push origin vX.Y.Z.rcN
+git tag vX.Y.Z.rcN && git push origin vX.Y.Z.rcN. -

 Usually, at this point, the release branch is deployed to meta-decidim during, at least, one week to validate the stability of the version.